 - AP - The access permission

 Remember these attributes, because we will revisit them later in this guide.

 Some memory attributes can be specified in the Table descriptors in higher-level tables.
 These are hierarchical attributes.
 This applies to Access Permission, Execution Permissions, and the Physical Address space.

 If these bits are set then they override the lower level entries, and if the bits are clear the lower level entries are used unmodified.
 An example, using PXNTable (execution permission) is shown here:

-From Armv8.1-A, support for setting the Access Permission and Execution Permissions using the hierarchical attributes in a table descriptor can be disabled.
+From Armv8.1-A, you can disable support for setting the access permission and execution permissions using the hierarchical attributes in a table descriptor.
 This is controlled via the relevant TCR_ELx register.
 When disabled, the bits previously used for the hierarchical controls are available to software to use for other things.

 The translation tables are accessed by the Memory Management Unit (MMU).

-All data accesses are Device_nGnRnE (we will explain this later on this guide).
+- All data accesses are Device_nGnRnE.
+We will explain this later in this guide.